ZachEddy/ImageClassifier/README.md

 <h4>Create your own network</h4>

-I made it really easy to train, save, and load your own network.
+I made it easy to train, save, and load your own network.
 Inside `net_initialize.py`, you can create networks with different layer patterns.
+Each layer has a few user-defined parameters.
 For example, you can change the number of filters in a convolution layer with the following:

 `{'type':'conv', 'field_size':5, 'filter_count':10, 'stride':1, 'padding':2, 'name':"conv_one"}`

 `{'type':'conv', 'field_size':5, 'filter_count':15, 'stride':1, 'padding':2, 'name':"conv_one"}`

-Changing the layer pattern will impact:
+Changing the layer pattern and/or their associated layer parameters will impact:

 1. **network accuracy** - how consistently the network classifies correctly.
 2. **training time** - how long it takes the network to learn.